 During peak gym hours, when you often find yourself waiting for a treadmill or in line for a spin class, you might notice a few abandoned machines in the corner.
-The rowing machine is often neglected despite being named America’s Top Fitness Trend of 2016 by Oprah Winfrey, and having several benefits that other forms of cardio can’t offer.
-The rower, a.k.a. the erg, deserves more of your workout time in 2017, and here’s why:
+The rowing machine is often neglected despite being deemed America’s Top Fitness Trend of last year by Oprah Winfrey, and having several benefits that other forms of cardio can’t offer.
+The rower, a.k.a. the erg, deserves more of your workout time in 2018, and here’s why:

 1. It’s a full-body workout.

 Although it acts as a great low impact form of cardio, rowing also targets and strengthens the core, legs, and arms.
 Unlike spinning’s 95 percent leg to 5 percent arm ratio, rowing works 60 percent leg muscles and 40 percent arm muscles, providing a better total-body workout that burns up to three times more calories per class than spinning.
 Rowing allows both toning and burning to happen in unison.
 According to the American Council on Exercise, 60 percent of the weight loss caused from spinning is fat, while 40 percent is actually muscle.
 Due to the mechanics of spinning, lean muscle loss is very common among those who use spin as their main form of exercise, but this is simply not the case for rowing.
 When in a time crunch, rowing is the perfect way to ensure you squeeze in great cardio and strengthening.

 2. It’s low impact.